Text2Model: Text-based Model Induction for Zero-shot Image Classification: Experiments

-Next, we evaluate the performance of our model when using richer text descriptions: \textbf{(1) For SUN}, we use short class descriptions provided by the original dataset.
-Specifically, SUN includes many multi-word class names like ''parking garage indoor" or ''control tower outdoor".
-These may not be coded well by a single-word embedding model such as Glove, so we treated them as word sequences and encoded them with SBERT. \textbf{(2) For AwA}, we use synthetic class descriptions generated by a GPT model.
-Specifically, we used GPT3 \citep{gpt3brown2020} to generate five different descriptions for each class of AwA.
-During training and evaluation, we randomly choose one description for each class in the batch, from its corresponding 5 class descriptions.
-See detailed examples in the Supplementary Section \ref{app:gpt-examples}.
-We will publish the full set of descriptions for reproducibility. \textbf{(3) For CUB}, we use the descriptions of all images in a given class as a possible descriptions of the class.
-Pairs of bird classes from the same taxonomy family, are harder to distinguish and often require focusing on fine visual attributes \cite{vedantam2017context}.
-Using the Datazone dataset of bird species \citep{birdlife2022}, we find the taxonomic family of each bird species in the dataset.
-Pairs of bird classes from two different families are considered \textit{easy}, and those from the same family are considered \textit{hard}.
+Next, we evaluate T2M-HN when using richer text descriptions: \textbf{(1) For SUN}, we use short class descriptions provided by the original dataset.
+Specifically, SUN includes many multi-word class names like ``parking garage indoor'' or ``control tower outdoor''. \textbf{(2) For BABEL 120} we use the action names provided by the original dataset.
+Many of the actions have multi-word, descriptive names such as \textit{``take of bag''}. \textbf{(3) For AwA}, we use synthetic class descriptions generated by a GPT model.
+See detailed examples in the Appendix \ref{app:gpt-examples}.
+We will publish the full set of descriptions for reproducibility. \textbf{(4) For CUB}, we use the descriptions of each image in a given class as a possible description of the class.

-\textbf{Results:} Table \ref{tab:descriptions} presents the classification accuracy obtained using class descriptions, for T2M-HN and the ZSL-baselines.
-Across the unseen classes, T2M-HN exceeds all baselines by at least 3.7\% for SUN and 2.2\% for AwA.
-This suggests that our T2M-HN model is useful in various scenarios consisting of various different textual and visual inputs.
+In the CUB dataset, bird species from the same taxonomic family are harder to distinguish from each other than random pairs of species \cite{vedantam2017context}.
+We used the Datazone dataset of bird species \cite{birdlife2022} and annotated each species with its corresponding taxonomic family.
+Based on this information, we defined pairs of bird species from two different families as \textit{easy} and pairs from the same family as \textit{hard}.